Compass

 Corporate evolution

 The company was started by Robert Reffkin, a former investment banker, and Ori Allon, a software engineer, as a technology-powered brokerage that blended in-person assistance with online tools.
 Avi Dorfman was later acknowledged as a member of the founding team after the company settled a lawsuit with Dorfman in 2021.
 Originally called Urban Compass, the new brokerage was seeded with $8 million by several venture capital firms and focused on the New York City rental market, but soon expanded into residential real estate.
-The company now has offices in 67 markets, according to their website.
-Compass reported assets of more than $1.8 billion in 2021, the year it was listed on the New York Stock Exchange, and was ranked the No. 1 brokerage in sales volume for 2021 in T3 Sixty's Real Estate Almanac.
+The company now has offices in 72 markets, according to their website.
+It was listed on the New York Stock Exchange in 2021.
+Compass reported assets of more than $1.5 billion in 2022 and was ranked the No. 1 brokerage in sales volume for 2022 in T3 Sixty's Real Estate Almanac.

 In addition to their tech initiatives, Compass differentiates itself with "private exclusives" not listed on public websites and shown only to buyers who work with a Compass agent.
 The brokerage also offers a concierge service that finances home renovations in exchange for the agent receiving a higher commission on the sale.

-In 2022, amid substantial losses over the first half of the year, the company announced it would cut expenses by $320 million and laid off 10% of its workforce.
+In early 2023, amid substantial losses from the previous year and a slowing housing market, the company announced its third round of layoffs in eight months.
 It also ended its equity incentive program for new agents which had been central to the company's recruitment efforts.

 How they describe themselves